-Consistent with the proposed actions identified above, this RP/EA is divided into the following sections:
+Consistent with the proposed actions identified above, this RP/EA #2 is divided into the following sections:

-- Section 1 (Introduction and Planning Process): Introductory information and context for this document; background on the NRDA restoration planning process, summary of injuries to resources resulting from the DWH Oil Spill addressed in this RP/EA, and screening of alternatives to address those injuries; - Section 2 (Project Screening Process): Identifies and evaluates alternatives for compensating the public for the lost recreational fishing uses; - Section 3 (OPA Evaluation of Proposed Alternatives): Evaluation of a suite of proposed alternatives for NRDA restoration; - Section 4 (NEPA Evaluation): Describes the affected environment and the environmental consequences for the suite of proposed alternatives evaluated in this RP/EA; - Section 5 (Compliance with Other Laws and Regulations): Identifies and describes other federal and state laws, in addition to the requirements of OPA and NEPA, that may apply to the proposed alternatives in this RP/EA; - Section 6 (Monitoring and Adaptive Management): Discussion of monitoring and adaptive management requirements for DWH Oil Spill NRDA restoration projects;
+- Section 1 (Introduction and Planning Process): Introductory information and context for this document; background on the NRDA restoration planning process, summary of injuries to resources resulting from the DWH Oil Spill addressed in this RP/EA #2, and screening of alternatives to address those injuries; - Section 2 (Restoration Planning Process: Project Screening and Alternatives): Identifies and evaluates alternatives for compensating the public for the lost recreational fishing uses. - Section 3 (OPA Evaluation of Restoration Alternatives): Evaluates the suite of proposed alternatives for NRDA restoration. - Section 4 (NEPA Affected Environment and Environmental Consequences): Describes the affected environment and the environmental consequences for the suite of proposed alternatives evaluated in this RP/EA #2. - Section 5 (Compliance with Other Laws and Regulations): Identifies and describes other federal and state laws, in addition to the requirements of OPA and NEPA, that may apply to the proposed alternatives in this RP/EA #2. - Section 6 (Monitoring and Adaptive Management Plan and Best Management Practices): Presents monitoring and adaptive management requirements for DWH Oil Spill NRDA restoration projects. - Section 7 (Response to Public Comments): Provides a review of public comments received on the RP/EA #2. - Section 8 (List of Repositories): Presents a list of facilities that received copies of this RP/EA #2 for review by the public.

-- Section 7 (Reserved for Response to Public Comments): Review of public comments received on the RP/EA; - Section 8 (List of Repositories): A list of facilities that received copies of this RP/EA for review by the public; and - Section 9 (List of Preparers and Reviewers): Identification of individuals who substantively contributed to the development of this document; - Section 10 (Literature Cited).
+- Section 9 (List of Preparers, Agencies, and Persons Consulted): Identifies individuals who substantively contributed to the development of this document. - Section 10 (Literature Cited): Lists sources cited in the preparation of this document.